 Color blindness, also known as color vision deficiency, is the inability to see color distinguish colors.
-Color blindness affects a large number of individuals across the world, with approximately 8% of all Caucasian males and 0.5% of females experiencing problems with some forms of color deficiency.
-This means that 1 of 20 users may not be able to see a website in its full beauty.
+Color blindness affects a large number of individuals across the world, with approximately 8% of all Caucasian males and 0.5% of females experiencing problems with some form of color deficiency.
+This means that 1 in 20 users may not be able to see a website in its full beauty.
 For these viewers with color blindness, the text and images may be fuzzy and unrecognizable.
-Fortunately, there are numerous assistive software products for color blind people using Windows computer.
+Fortunately, numerous assistive software products exist for color-blind people using a Windows computer.
 Five of them have been discussed below.

 Computer Software for Color Blindness

-EyePilot is another software that comes with several different types of filters.
-Along with the usual flashing and name filters that flash a selected color and show the name of the color that the mouse points at respectively, eyePilot has a gray filter.
-The gray filter helps in better identification of colors by graying out all colors except the one color chosen by the user.
-In addition to this, eyePilot’s hue filter can change the saturation of colors, thus increasing the contrast between them.
-I can be downloaded from here.
+EyePilot is another software with several filters, along with the usual flashing and name filters that flash a selected color and show the name of the color the mouse points at, respectively; Eyepilot has a gray filter.
+The gray filter helps better identify colors by graying out all colors except the one color chosen by the user.
+In addition, eyePilot’s hue filter can change the saturation of colors, thus increasing the contrast between them.
+It can be downloaded from here.